dwichsan/make-some-noise/README.md

-" Copy and paste is a design error. " -David Parnas
+" Copy and paste is a design error. "